spinnaker-hackathon/github-actions/github-status-gating-plugin/README.md

-# GitHub | Spinnaker Status Notification Gating Plugin
+# Project 4: GitHub | Spinnaker Status Notification Gating Plugin
 Goal: Allow users to configure targetted blocking pipeline stage notifications as gates for dependent stages using Status updates

 ## Notes and architecture recommendations from GitHub & Armory about this project